olliepalmer/nanogenmo2019/website/index.md

 # Directory Directory
 {: .no-toc}

-<strong>Home of the directory.
-Look for the directory for all your directory needs!</strong>

-## Your one and only source for:
+## Home of the directory.
+Look for the directory for all your directory needs!
+Your one and only source for:

 {% for post in site.pages %}<a href="{{ post.url }}">{{ post.title }}</a> {% endfor %}